2610 Pioneer Avenue

 Coming Up

-Tuesday, March 26 – 7 to 8:30 PM – Modern Hebrew for Beginners Class.
-This is a 12 week class taught by Matani Ravenna, in person and via Zoom.
+Tuesday, April 16 – 7 to 8:30 PM – Modern Hebrew for Beginners Class.
+This is a 12 week class taught by Matani Ravenna.
+This week the class will be via Zoom only.
 Please register at [email protected].
 Zoom link: https://us02web.zoom.us/j/87204213079 Meeting ID: 872 0421 3079

 .